 DEPARTMENTAL COURSE REQUIREMENTS

 All students are required to take Statistics (501/502/508) plus 3 breadth courses in the Psychology Department outside of the Area.
-In addition, First-Year Lectures are required for first year students in the Fall semester.
+In addition, First-Year Lectures are required for first year students in the Fall semester and the seminar on Human Diversity in the Spring semester.
 Finally, all students must complete two semesters of Substantial Direct Instruction (SDI) during the first three years of graduate training.

 AREA COURSE REQUIREMENTS

 In addition to the 3 outside-Area breadth courses required by the Department, students must take at least 3 inside-Area courses, as described under points 1 and 2 below.

 1. Complete two of the following courses prior to advancing to candidacy (normally, that means during the first three years, but under some circumstances one may advance to candidacy earlier):

 - PSY 541 (Close Relationships)

 - PSY 559 (Psychology of Women’s Health)

 Note: Additional courses may be added to this category as current faculty develop new courses and as new faculty are hired.

 2. Complete an additional special topics course in the Social and Health Area (PSY 610 or 620) prior to advancing to candidacy.
 Alternatively, students can complete an additional course from category 1.